 The OSRES manages the School of Health Professions' scholarship offerings and will send reminders to students when applications are open.
 Visit B Smart and start an application to automatically be considered for scholarship opportunities in SHP.
+The SHP Scholarship Committee, comprised of faculty and administrators, review and select awardees.

-OSRES manages the following:
+SHP scholarships are the following: